aashitvyas/cdk-examples/ec2-vpc/README.md

 1. This project is going to deploy a VPC with default cidr range 10.0.0.0/16 with Public and Private subnet evenly divided to maximum of 3 AZs in a targeted region
 2. It will going to output **vpcid** and **subnetids** of both public & private subnet
+3. Default this will going to deploy VPC into `ca-central-1` region
+4. Update the cdk.json file with `region` property to change the desired region of your deployment